 Set ground rules.
 Find out what your partner is willing to do to help.
 Talk about where you'll spend time together -- preferably, your place.

 Use air purifiers with HEPA filters (one in every room, if possible).

 Keep the pet outside as much as possible, or at least out of the rooms where you spend the most time.

-Get medicated: If over-the-counter allergy pills and eye drops don’t do the trick, see an allergist for prescriptions meds.
+Get medicated.
+If over-the-counter allergy pills and eye drops don't do the trick, see an allergist for prescription meds.
 Allergy shots may be an option for you, but they require at least 3 to 5 years of regular doctor visits.